lmarti/latex-grammar-check/README.md

 ## Getting Started

 1. Start the application: `lein run`
-2. Go to [localhost:8080](http://localhost:8080/) to see: `Hello World!`
+2. Go to [localhost:8080](http://localhost:8080/) to see the awesome Latex Grammar Check UI
 3. Read your app's source code at src/latex_grammar_check/service.clj.
 Explore the docs of functions that define routes and responses.
 4. Run your app's tests with `lein test`.
 Read the tests at test/latex_grammar_check/service_test.clj.
 5. Learn more!
 See the [Links section below](#links).

-- AG: tbd Document generation of parser

 ## Configuration